 Where You Can Play It | Casumo |

 Our third recommendation, Jacks or Better Double Up by NetEnt, marries luck and skill and allows you to play up to 25 hands at a time.
-The premise of the game is simple.
-You are dealt five random cards from a single deck on the initial deal.
-Then, you must decide which cards to keep and which ones to replace so that you can form the best possible five-card poker hand after the draw.
+The premise is simple: you are dealt five random cards from a single deck on the initial deal.
+You must then decide which cards to keep and which to replace so that you can form the best possible five-card poker hand after the draw.

 The stronger the hand, the higher the payout, with the royal flush ranking as the top payer in the game.
-The weakest hand consists of paired jacks or better that pay even money.
-Consult with the table below for the full range of payouts in Jacks or Better Double Up.
+The weakest hand consists of paired jacks or better, which pay even money.
+Consult the table below for the full range of payouts in Jacks or Better Double Up.

 Payouts in NetEnt’s Jacks or Better Double Up | |||||